bq/ipa-packager/README.md

-iOS-Scripting-PackageApplication-Swift-Support
+ipa-packager
 ===

-This script packages a signed application in a IPA that contains the SwiftSupport folder with libswiftCore*.dylib
+This script packages a signed application into an IPA that contains the SwiftSupport folder with libswiftCore*.dylib.
+This is needed to deploy an app made with Swift into the AppStore

 #Usage